mortzdk/Websocket/README.md

 As websockets is a pretty new feature, there has been a lot of different conventions on how to handle the communication between browser and server.
-This websocket server support the following conventions:
+This websocket server should support the following conventions:

 * [hixie-75](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-75)
 which was supported by Chrome 4 and Safari 5.0.0 and forth.
+(NOT TESTED and/or IMPLEMENTED)
 * [hixie-76](http://tools.ietf.org/html/draft-hixie-thewebsocketprotocol-76)
 which was supported by Firefox 4, Chrome 6, Safari 5.0.1 and Opera 11 and forth.
 * [hybi-07](http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-07)